 The Ministry of Natural Resources and Environment state that almost 80% of the diseases in Vietnam are caused by polluted water.
 There are many cases of cholera, typhoid, dysentery and malaria each year in the country.

-Is the tap water safe in Vietnam?
+Is water safe in Vietnam?

 Drinking tap water generally isn’t recommended in Vietnam.
 Water contaminated with pathogenic organisms is a major source of sickness and can lead to traveller’s experiencing diarrhoea, gastroenteritis, typhoid, cholera, giardia, dysentery and hepatitis A.

 Vietnam is suffering from some of the worst air pollution recorded.
 From 2017 to 2018, the annual average concentration of PM2.
 5 (fine particulate matter) within Ho Chi Minh City rose from 23.6 to 26.9 micrograms per cubic meter (µg/m³). … One of the worst pollutants for human health is fine particulate matter (PM2.

 Vietnam’s primary water supply is sourced from surface flows captured by rivers and aquifers.
 The two largest of these flows come from the Red River and Mekong river, which are known locally as the Hong River and Cuu Long River, respectively.

 Can you drink tap water in Ho Chi Minh City?

 The tap water you get in the City of Ho Chi Minh City is not safe for consumption.
 The water that reaches the City of Ho Chi Minh City has been found to contain high levels of pesticides and contaminants.
 The tap water can also contain radioactive elements.

 Is it safe to drink tap water in Hanoi?